-Eric Adams' lead nearly gone after latest round of NYC mayoral race results
+Eric Adams raises questions about latest NYC mayoral race results, Elections Board acknowledges ‘discrepancy'

 Kathryn Garcia trails Eric Adams by 2.2 percentage points in what is now a two-person Democratic primary race

-Brooklyn Borough President and former police captain Eric Adams' lead in the race for the Democratic nomination for mayor of New York City narrowed to just over two points, according to preliminary tabulations from the Board of Elections in Round 11 of ranked-choice voting.
+Eric Adams' lead in the race for the Democratic nomination for mayor of New York City narrowed to just over two points, according to preliminary tabulations from the Board of Elections in Round 11 of ranked-choice voting, but the Brooklyn Borough president and former police chief is raising some questions.

 Adams now leads the primary with 51.1% of the vote barely edging out former sanitation commissioner Kathryn Garcia, who has 48.9% of the vote, with the other candidates now eliminated.
 Adams leads Garcia by 16,000 votes, though 124,000 absentee ballots have not yet been counted, meaning the race is far from over.